cmdenis/phys512/Assignment 3/Assignment_3.md

 $$ \text{error}_\frac{h}{2} = 2\frac{ h^5}{2^5} \phi =  \frac{ h^5}{16} \phi $$

 We can then substract the two methods from each other with the right coefficient to get down to order 6 error.
-Let's label $r_1(x, y)$ as a single step integrator with size $h$ and $r_2(x, y)$ as a single step with size $\frac{h}{2}$.
+Let's label $r_1(x, y)$ as a single step integrator with size $h$ and $r_2(x, y)$ as two steps each with size $\frac{h}{2}$.
 To cancel the 5th order error and preserve the magnitude of the answer we must write:

 $$ \frac{16r_2(x, y) - r_1(x,y) }{15} = y(x+h) + O(6)$$